Explore PM8500See Concrete Portfolio

 The instrument will then record all of the data, including defect echo, setup, and traceability, and upload it to the Workspace platform.
 This will provide for complete control, traceability and the opportunity to repeat the inspection at a later time using the same configuration setting.

-Learn more about ultrasound inspections with the UT8000 on our Inspection Space.
+Learn more about ultrasound inspections with the UT8000 on our Tech Hub.